Blue Star Elementary Annual Ed. Report

 Dear Parents and Community Members:

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2019-2020 educational progress for Blue Star Elementary The AER addresses the complex reporting information required by federal and state laws.
+We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2021-2022 educational progress for Blue Star Elementary The AER addresses the complex reporting information required by federal and state laws.
 The school’s report contains information about student assessment, accountability, and teacher quality.
-If you have any questions about the AER, please contact Jeff Roon for assistance.
+If you have any questions about the AER, please contact Kari Huckaby for assistance.

-The AER is available for you to review electronically by visiting the link here.
-You may also review a copy in the main office at Blue Star Elementary.
+The AER is available for you to review electronically using the following link, Blue Star Annual Report 21-22, visiting our school website, or you may review a copy in the main office at Blue Star Elementary.

 Our school was not given one of these labels.